yixinliu233/G-OOD-D/README.md

+# GOOD-D: On Unsupervised Graph Out-Of-Distribution Detection

+This is the source code of paper "GOOD-D: On Unsupervised Graph Out-Of-Distribution Detection".

+## Requirements
+This code requires the following:
+* Python==3.9
+* Pytorch==1.11.0
+* PYG==2.0.4
+* Numpy==

-### Statistic of Graph-level OOD Detection Benchmark
+## Statistic of Graph-level OOD Detection Benchmark

 The statistic of each dataset pair in our benchmark is provided as follows.